kwea123/CasMVSNet_pl/evaluations/README.md

 ### Tanks and temples
 Download [preprocessed files](https://drive.google.com/file/d/1YArOJaX9WVLJh4757uE8AEREYkgszrCo/view) from MVSNet, these files contains camera poses calculated by [COLMAP](https://github.com/colmap/colmap).

+### BlendedMVS
+Download files from [BlendedMVS](https://github.com/YoYo000/BlendedMVS) and mail the author for high-resolution images if you want (I use high-res images for evaluation).

 ## Depth fusion

 From the base directory of this repo, run